ljleb/musicpp/README.md

 *Note: the library depends on some features of C++ 20.*

 *Also note: only `g++-10` has been tested and is currently expected to work.
-Feel free to open a merge request for any issues encountered using other compilers.*
+Feel free to open an issue and/or a merge request for any issues encountered using other compilers.*

 ### Examples